A little Renaissance church in Ortisei di Val Gardena is dedicated to Saint Anthony of Padova

-In the middle of the Saint Anthony Square in the village centre of Ortisei, a little church is located which is dedicated to Saint Anthony of Padova.
+In the middle of the Saint Anthony Square in the village centre of Ortisei, there is a little church dedicated to Saint Anthony of Padova.
 The Portuguese preacher and Franciscan is one of the 36 Doctors of the Roman Catholic church and patron saint of the bakers, swineherds, miners, travellers and social workers.

 At the same place a church was already mentioned in 1430 for the first time, the today’s church was built between 1673 and 1676 in Renaissance style and sanctified in 1680.
 In the 1980s the building was renovated fundamentally.
 The Saint Anthony Church can be seen from afar due to its 29 m high onion-dorned tower, which houses three bells.